Mechatronics: Mechanical

 Mechanical engineering is an important part of mechatronics engineering.
 It includes the study of mechanical nature of how an object works.
 Mechanical elements refer to mechanical structure, mechanism, thermo-fluid, and hydraulic aspects of a mechatronics system.
 The study of thermodynamics, dynamics, fluid mechanics, pneumatics and hydraulics.
 Mechatronics engineer who works a mechanical engineer can specialize in hydraulics and pneumatics systems, where they can be found working in automobile industries.
 A mechatronics engineer can also design a vehicle since they have strong mechanical and electronical background.
 Knowledge of software applications such as computer-aided design and computer aided manufacturing is essential for designing products.
 Mechatronics covers a part of mechanical syllabus which is widely applied in automobile industry.

 Mechatronic systems represent a large part of the functions of an automobile.
 The control loop formed by sensor—information processing—actuator—mechanical (physical) change is found in many systems.
 The system size can be very different.
-The Anti-lock braking system (ABS) is a mechatronic system.
+The anti-lock braking system (ABS) is a mechatronic system.
 The brake itself is also one.
 And the control loop formed by driving control (for example cruise control), engine, vehicle driving speed in the real world and speed measurement is a mechatronic system, too.
 The great importance of mechatronics for automotive engineering is also evident from the fact that vehicle manufacturers often have development departments with "Mechatronics" in their names.

-Electronics and Electricals
+Electronics and electricals

-Electronics and Telecommunication engineering specializes in electronics devices and telecom devices of a mechatronics system.
+Electronics and telecommunication engineering specializes in electronics devices and telecom devices of a mechatronics system.
 A mechatronics engineer specialized in electronics and telecommunications have knowledge of computer hardware devices.
 The transmission of signal is the main application of this subfield of mechatronics.
 Where digital and analog systems also forms an important part of mechatronics systems.
 Telecommunications engineering deals with the transmission of information across a medium.

 Electronics engineering is related to computer engineering and electrical engineering.
-Control engineering has a wide range of electronic applications from the flight and propulsion systems of commercial airplanes to the cruise control present in many modern cars.
+Control engineering has a wide range of electronic applications from the flight and propulsion systems of commercial airplanes to the cruise control present in many modern cars (automobiles).
 VLSI designing is important for creating integrated circuits.
 Mechatronics engineers have deep knowledge of microprocessors, microcontrollers, microchips and semiconductors.
 The application of mechatronics in electronics manufacturing industry can conduct research and development on consumer electronic devices such as mobile phones, computers, cameras etc. For mechatronics engineers it is necessary to learn operating computer applications such as MATLAB and Simulink for designing and developing electronic products.